aimanelahssini/Livetoken-bot/README.md

 # NBATopShot Sniping Bot
-This bot is designed to automatically spot interesting moments on livetoken.co and purchase them directly on the NBATopShot website in a fast non-robotic way !
+This bot is designed to automatically spot interesting moments on livetoken.co and purchase them directly on the NBATopShot website in a fast and non-robotic way !

 Requirements: Nodejs & Puppeteer.